service-relief/service-relief/examples/starter/README.md

 ### Code configuration

 You will need to copy the code from this site and deploy it to make it available to anyone visitng your page on the internet, the place that your webpage's files live is where it is hosted.
 The easiest way to do so is by clicking on a set up button which will help you get setup a hosting service.
+These steps have instructions for Netlify though the process is very similar for other providers.
+You only need to choose one.

-This is for Netlify:
+This button is for Netlify:

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/service-relief/gatsby-starter-service-relief)